-In this example, the daily minimum $FiO_2$ for the purposes of VAE surveillance is 0.8. $FiO_2$ settings are being monitored and recorded every hour.
-Although the lowest $FiO_2$ is 0.5, it is recorded at two non-consecutive time points only (20:00, and then 22:00), and so the required > 1 hour minimum duration is not met.
-There are two consecutive hours where the $FiO_2$ setting is noted to be 0.8 (18:00 and 19:00), and therefore the required minimum duration of > 1 hour is met to allow use of this setting as the daily minimum value for VAE surveillance.
+In this example, the daily minimum FiO_2 for the purposes of VAE surveillance is 0.8.
+FiO_2 settings are being monitored and recorded every hour.
+Although the lowest FiO_2 is 0.5, it is recorded at two non-consecutive time points only (8 pm, and then 10 pm), and so the required 1 hour minimum duration is not met.
+There are two consecutive hours where the FiO_2 setting is noted to be 0.8 (6 pm and 7 pm), and therefore the required minimum duration of > 1 hour is met to allow use of this setting as the daily minimum value for VAE surveillance.